-- 1. Which methods were most successful? - 2.
-Which design used the least energy?
+- 1. Which group was most successful?
+What did they do well? - 2.
+Which design was most environmentally friendly?
 Why? - 3.
-Which design was most energy efficient?
+Which design was least environmentally friendly?
 Why? - 4.
 What advantages does Utah have in terms of mining lithium? - 5.
 Name several devices you know of that contain lithium batteries: